Learn about the US income tax system and figure out how your taxes are calculated.

 affect your taxes, check out this income tax calculator.

-We updated this video and post in April 2022.
+We updated this video in April 2022.
 You can still find the original video here.